-The Navarro’s Lab studies microbial multitrophic interactions in ecosystems such as digestive tracts of insects and the rhizosphere.
+Navarro’s Lab studies microbial multitrophic interactions in ecosystems ranging from the digestive tracts of insects to the soil rhizosphere.

 Our current research focuses on the study of microbial multitrophic interactions and their feedback to environmental processes in diverse ecosystems, including insects’ digestive tract, soil, and plant rhizosphere.